 Employer-sponsored life insurance policies present a limited range of options.
 You will only have access to the insurance providers and policies that your employer offers you to choose from—and there may be limitations as to the amount of coverage that you’re eligible for.

-Group rates for life insurance tend to be higher than what individuals can buy for themselves.
+Some employers offer supplemental group life insurance.
+This is additional coverage typically 2-3 times your salary.
+It’s priced at group rates and tend to be higher than what individuals can buy themselves.
 This is because group rates are priced to cover the risk of accepting individuals without medical underwriting.

 Term life insurance is the most affordable life insurance for families and many policies provide multiple rider options.
 A plan with excellent coverage may cost as little as $150 per year.
 When you get life insurance independently, can find the best term life insurance plan for your family’s specific needs.